Stephen A Smith tells politicians, media to stop giving 'lip service' on civility after WHCA Dinner shooting

 Opening excerpt (first ~120 words) tap to expand

-Media Stephen A Smith tells politicians, media to stop giving 'lip service' on civility after WHCA Dinner shooting Smith was at Washington Hilton when gunman shot Secret Service officer during WHCA Dinner By Alexander Hall Fox News Published April 28, 2026 5:00pm EDT Facebook Twitter Threads Flipboard Comments Print Email Add Fox News on Google close Video Stephen A Smith calls on leaders to stop talking about being more civil, just do it Stephen A. Smith recalled being at the White House Correspondents' Association Dinner when the recent shooting occurred, saying that leaders around the country must actually try to be more civil, not just talk about it.
+Media Stephen A Smith tells politicians, media to stop giving 'lip service' on civility after WHCA Dinner shooting Smith was at Washington Hilton when gunman shot Secret Service officer during WHCA Dinner By Alexander Hall Fox News Published April 28, 2026 5:00pm EDT Facebook Twitter Threads Flipboard Comments Print Email Add Fox News on Google close Video Stephen A Smith calls on leaders to stop talking about being more civil and just do it Stephen A. Smith recalled being at the White House Correspondents' Association Dinner when the recent shooting occurred, saying leaders across the country must actually try to be more civil, not just talk about it.
 NEWYou can now listen to Fox News articles!
 Sports commentator Stephen A.

 …